 Invite children to make mandala art on the ground outside, where you find the supplies as shown in the photograph above, or collect materials on a nature walk and use them to craft a mandala at home or in the classroom.

-What can You use to make a Nature Mandala?
+What can you use to make a Nature Mandala?

 - Flower petals and flowers with or without stems.